 The following is a list of matter that is most often the subject of a requirement for a disclaimer:

-Every once in a while, the trademark examining attorney requests a disclaimer but you believe that such a disclaimer isn’t legally necessary.
-In that event, you have the opportunity to present evidence and arguments to attempt to persuade the examining attorney to withdraw the request.
+Every once in a while, the examining attorney will request a disclaimer that you don’t believe is legally necessary.
+In that event, you’ll have the opportunity to present evidence and arguments to attempt to persuade the examining attorney to withdraw the request.
 If you’re successful, then the examining attorney will no longer require the disclaimer.
-On the other hand, if you fail to convince the examining attorney that you’re correct, then a final office action will issue and you will have the option of (1) entering the disclaimer, (2) filing a Request for Reconsideration, or (3) filing a trademark appeal with the Trademark Trial and Appeal Board (TTAB).
-Of course, sometimes it’s just easier, cheaper, and quicker to comply with the examining attorney’s request for a disclaimer even if you strongly disagree that one is necessary.
+On the other hand, if you fail to convince the examining attorney that you’re correct, then a final office action will issue and you’ll have the option of (1) complying with the request, (2) filing a Request for Reconsideration, or (3) filing a trademark appeal with the Trademark Trial and Appeal Board (TTAB).
+Of course, sometimes it’s just easier, cheaper, and quicker to comply with the examining attorney’s request even if you strongly disagree that a disclaimer is required.

 If you’ve been continuously using a merely descriptive, geographically descriptive, or deceptively misdescriptive word/phrase for over five years in connection with the advertising and sale of your products/services, you may be able to avoid a disclaimer requirement by making a claim of acquired distinctiveness under what is known as Section 2(f).
 If the examining attorney accepts your 2(f) claim, then a disclaimer would no longer be required.